UK Government Issues New Screen Time Guidance for Children Under Five

 Key Facts

-- Government guidance advises parents to avoid fast-paced children's content and to share screen time when possible.
+- Parents are encouraged to avoid fast-paced children's content and to share screen time with their children where possible.

-- A jury in California recently found Meta and YouTube liable for mental health harms to children using their services.
+- A California jury recently found Meta and YouTube liable for mental health harms to children using their services.

-- Parenting experts have provided practical tips to help parents manage their children's screen time.
+- Parenting experts have shared tips to help parents manage children's screen time effectively.

 What Happened

-The UK government released new advice recommending that children under five limit screen time to one hour daily, with additional suggestions for parents on content and shared viewing.
+The UK government released new guidance recommending that children under five limit screen time to one hour daily, with advice to parents on content and co-viewing.
+This follows increased attention to the impact of digital platforms on children's mental health.

 Why It Matters